SkylineCommunications/SLC-TextAnalysisDemo/SLC-TextAnalysisDemo/CatalogInformation/README.md

 ## Pricing

-The applications that are part of this package will consume DataMiner credits because the apps use the DataMiner Document Intelligence API in the background.
-The consumption will depend on the level of usage of the apps.
-The DataMiner credits will be deducted monthly based on the metered usage.
+The Document Intelligence functionality will be metered and billed based on your consumption while limited (non-production) use of the functionality using this package is free.
+Please contact your account manager for more information if you want to integrate the functionality into your operations.
 More information about the pricing of DataMiner usage-based services can be found in the [DataMiner Pricing Overview](https://aka.dataminer.services/Pricing_Usage_Based).

 ## Support